Brokttv/training_models_from_scratch/README.md

 - A **multi-input variant**, capable of handling vectorized features
 - All focused on **regression tasks**, enabling visual interpretability of outputs

-This section highlights:
-- The role and necessity of **non-linear activation functions**
-- How simple mathematical constructs are composed to achieve sophisticated model behavior

 #### 🧠 Single-Input Neural Network